Read our article that covers the emerging trends in the world of accounting and bookkeeping for the year 2020 and beyond.

 The cloud and AI offer powerful ways to automate and streamline manual and transactional tasks.
 However, the functions that will be impossible to automate will be those offered by financial experts specialized in decision making and planning.

-Accountants can, therefore, future-proof their careers by embracing technology and building on their roles as their clients’ most trusted and valued business advisers.
-And they can only do so if they remain adaptable to all the changes that come their way.
+As mentioned before, accountants can advance in their careers by embracing technology and building on their roles as their clients’ most trusted and valued business advisers.
+They can only do so if they remain adaptable to all the changes that come their way.